mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 #### Adding children to nodes that already exist

 The preceding documentation explains how to create pages/children from the contents of subdirectories at the same time as the parent node is being created from a row in the input CSV.

 The following documentation applies to creating pages/children from the contents of subdirectories *if the parent node already exists*.
-A common use case for doing this is replacing the PDF attached to a Digital Document node with individual page nodes.
-Another situation where this method is useful is adding additional children to an existing parent Paged Content or Compound node.
+A use case for doing this is replacing the PDF attached to a Digital Document node with individual page nodes.
+Another situation where this method is useful is adding additional children to an existing Paged Content or Compound node.

-In general, what is described above applies in this situation, except for one difference in the configuration file and one difference in the input CSV:
+In general, the configuration settings and input data structures described above apply in this situation, except for one difference in the configuration file and one difference in the input CSV:

-- Your configuration file must contain `paged_content_from_directories_parents_exist: true`, not `paged_content_from_directories: true` as above (notice the "parents_exist" at the end of this setting).
+- Your configuration file must contain `paged_content_from_directories_parents_exist: true` instead of `paged_content_from_directories: true` as above (notice the "parents_exist" at the end of this setting name).
 All other configuration settings work the same as described above.
 - Your input CSV must contain a `field_member_of` column identifying the existing parent that the files in each directory are to be attached to as children.

 A sample input CSV is: